garrandall/popular-music-data/tracks/sugar-daddy-thompson-twins.md

 (Sweet) Oh smile for the camera
 (As sugar) Yeah smile for the world
-(Sweet) Oh smile....give me your, give me your best smile (As candy) Like a sweet little girl
+(Sweet) Oh smile...give me your, give me your best smile (As candy) Like a sweet little girl

 So don't bother me with all your personal life